Benable — create shareable lists of things you recommend!

 My Personal Favorites

-Grounded Café is my favorite little corner of Las Cruces.
-I’m obsessed with their pizza and açaí bowls, and the atmosphere always feels friendly, relaxed, and full of community energy.
+Grounded Café is my favorite spot in town.
+I’m hooked on their pizza and açaí bowls, and the vibe is always relaxed and welcoming.

 Grounded Cafe